Resident Association Small Grants

 Inner West Council Resident Association small grants stream provides financial assistance to not‐for‐profit resident associations to come together to discuss what's important to them and their place.
 Funds are intended to help resident associations to offset basic operational costs, including venue hire for meetings as well as printing and promotional costs.
 Applicants must be a not-for-profit resident association representing local communities in the Inner West Council area.

-Resident Association Small Grants of up to $400 per association are available as needed.
+Resident Association small grants of up to $400 per association per year are available as needed.

 The objectives of the Resident Association Small Grants are to:

 - Connect people to each other and place